C0D3D3V/Moodle-DL/README.md

 ### Features
 - Watch your Moodle account for any added or changed files in your enrolled courses.
-- Optionally get notified via mail or [Telegram](https://telegram.org/apps) about these changes.
+- Optionally get notified via mail, XMPP or [Telegram](https://telegram.org/apps) about these changes.
 - Save yourself precious time through all these nice features.
 - Do not miss any files, if files are deleted online, they are still available offline.